ssharm02/Jeopardy_Angular/README.md

 I am recreating that application with angular 7+.  :)  Work in progress - more features to be added/bugs to fixed

+Features:
+* Questions and categories randomly picked from: https://opentdb.com/api_config.php
+* Buttons are disabled after the user clicks on them

 ## TODO
 Implement Redux and Redux Persist for state management and persistance,